- Electoral Register

 Inspection of the Electoral Register

-The current electoral register and monthly alteration notices are available for inspection under supervision at the Council Offices, Foster Avenue, Beeston from Monday to Friday between 10:00am and 12:00pm and 2:00pm and 4:00pm.
+The current electoral register and monthly alteration notices are available for inspection under supervision at the Council Offices, Foster Avenue, Beeston.
+Appointments can be made to view the electoral register by contacting Electoral Services.
+Appointments will be scheduled from Monday to Friday between 10:00am and 12:00pm and 2:00pm and 4:00pm.

-Previous years' registers can only be viewed once they are over 10 years old.
-They are available at the Nottinghamshire Archives.
-You can find more information and contact details for the Nottinghamshire Archives here.
+Previous years' registers can only be viewed at the Nottinghamshire Archives.
+You can find more information by contacting the Nottinghamshire Archives.
+(Opens in a New Window)

 Please note that in accordance with the Representation of the People (England and Wales) (Amendment) Regulations 2002, the following rules apply to everyone inspecting the full register of electors: